-The wide range of grape varieties cultivated in Germany is impressive, from "A," as in Acolon, to "Z," as in Zweigeltrebe.
-About two dozen of these are of commercial importance, above all, Riesling and Müller-Thurgau, which account for 35% of Germany's 102,600 hectares of vineyards.
-Nearly 11.5% of the vineyard area is planted with Spätburgunder, making it the most important red wine grape in Germany.
+The wide range of grape varieties cultivated in Germany is impressive, from "A" as in Acolon, to "Z" as in Zweigeltrebe.
+Whilst almost 140 varieties are planted, around two dozen of these are of greatest commercial importance, above all, Riesling and Müller-Thurgau, also called Rivaner.
+These account for a good third of the 103,079 hectares of vineyards in 2019.
+In the case of red wine varieties, Pinot Noir and Dornfeld cultivation are of the greatest importance.

 Germany now produces nearly 67% white wine and 33% red wine, in regions extending from the Elbe to Lake Constance.
 Some areas, such as the Moselle, Saar and Ruwer, are almost exclusively dedicated to white grape varieties.
 In contrast, regions in the south, such as Württemberg and Baden,and the Ahr in the north, have a longstanding red wine tradition.
 The trend towards red grape varieties has been unmistakable in all growing areas over the past few years and has now probably passed its peak.
 The most extensive red grape cultivation is in the two largest growing regions of Rheinhessen and Pfalz.